Our Journey of Restructuring Ourselves and Our Values

 4. Selecting the Outbound Facilitator

 The outbound facilitator is the person who will deliver the program.
-Its important for the facilitator to be an expert in experiential education and have the relevant experience delivering outbound training programs.
+Its important for the facilitator to be an expert in experiential education and have the relevant experience delivering outbound and Adventure training programs.

 The facilitator should also be involved in understanding the learning objective and outcomes of the program.
 Ask the learning partner on who will facilitate the program and get in touch with the facilitator much in advance to discuss the objectives, outcomes and flow of the training agenda.

-The facilitator to participant ratio is utmost important, while recreation programs can have 1 facilitator to 40 participants, educational programs should not exceed 1 facilitator to 20 participants and Leadership based program may have 1 facilitator to 10 participant ratio.
+The facilitator to participant ratio is utmost important, while recreation programs can have 1 facilitator to 40-50 participants, educational programs on behaviour comptency should not exceed 1 facilitator to 20-25 participants and Leadership Development programs may have 1 facilitator to 10-15 participant ratio.

 The success of the outbound program will also depend on the involvement and participation of the employees as Outbound learning programs require the participants to get involved, share experiences and make the program participatory.
 Make sure to inform the participants to set the expectations on the nature of the program and guidelines to prepare for a better outcome.